datalad-handbook/book/docs/usecases/using_globus_as_datastore.rst

    # if first time
    $ git-annex-remote-globus setup

 We can see that most of the files in the dataset are annexed.
-You can check the symlink for a given file by running
+You can check the symlink does not enable access to the file

 .. code-block:: bash

-   $ ls -l path/to/file
+   $ ls -l NeuroMap_data/cortex/mask/mask.mat
+    cortex/mask/mask.mat -> ../../../.git/annex/objects/object.mat

+   $ cat NeuroMap_data/cortex/mask/mask.mat
+     NeuroMap_data/cortex/mask/mask.mat: No such file or directory

 At this point we have to enable the globus remote and after that, we can try to download the file

 .. code-block:: bash

    $ git annex enableremote globus
+    enableremote globus ok
+    (recording state in git...)

-   $ datalad get path/to/file
+   $ datalad get NeuroMap_data/cortex/mask/mask.mat
+    get(ok): NeuroMap_data/cortex/mask/mask.mat (file) [from globus...]

-   $ ls -l path/to/file
+   $ ls -l NeuroMap_data/cortex/mask/mask.mat
+    cortex/mask/mask.mat -> ../../../.git/annex/objects/object.mat

+   $ cat NeuroMap_data/cortex/mask/mask.mat
+    # you can now access the file !

 Downloaded!